 Frequently Asked Questions

-This program is for therapists.
-Individual courses are open to related professions, such as coaches or health professionals.
-But only therapists will be eligible for certification as a Focusing-Oriented Therapist (FOT).
+These courses are meant for therapists.
+They are open to related professions, such as coaches or health professionals.
+But only therapists will be eligible for FOT certification by the International Focusing Institute.

 This training is for both seasoned professionals who want to integrate a lifetime of experience as well as therapists who are relatively new to the field and seek a framework to organize new experiences.